 Like so many people I know, a deep unease grew when the current president moved into the White House.
 Throughout his campaign he had spread hatred and demonstrated himself a bigot, misogynist, and clearly a man more interested in division than in unity or justice for all.

 This includes supporting our body’s Immune System!

 Welcome back to LIT ― Live(s) Inspiring Today!
-If you haven’t been here in years back, THANKS for sharing some moments with us now!
+If you haven’t been here before, THANKS for sharing some moments now!

-Our first Portland snow fell this morning, in mid-March; a friend was in town for a conference this week, sent home after hundreds had arrived to Portland from as far away as Chile, all cancelled; people all over the world feel worried in new ways.
+Our first Portland snow fell this morning, in mid-March; a friend was in town for a conference this past week and sent home after hundreds had arrived to Portland from as far away as Chile; people all over the world feel worried in new ways.
 YET, I feel a lovely surprise of “free time” to do what I often don’t do―such as blogging.